koulanurag/policybazaar/README.md

 ## What's New:

 - **22nd Mar, 2021:**
-    - initial beta-release with pre-trained policies for maze2d in d4rl.
+    - initial alpha-release with pre-trained policies for maze2d in d4rl.

 ## Pre-trained Policy Scores
 In the following, we report performance of various pre-trained models.
 These scores are reported over `20` episode runs.